hleroy/webping/README.md

 ## Release History

+* 1.1.0
+    * Added IP information from ipinfo.io
+    * Added best latency column and auto-sort on this column

 * 1.0.0
     * Initial version

 ## Todo
 * Add a worldmap with datacenter locations
-* Add IP detection and WHOIS information

 ## Meta